 The most recent Continental group meeting was held at the University of Ljubljana on Monday 26th and Tuesday 27th September 2016.

-The most recent Northern group meeting was held at WHU – Otto Beisheim School of Management on 27th and 28th October 2015.
+The most recent Northern group meeting was held at BI Norwegian Business School on 19th and 21st October 2016.